Ilona Zrínyi: Early years and family

 Ilona was born Ilona Zrínyi in Ozalj, present day Croatia.
-She was the eldest child of Croatian Ban, Peter Zrinski, and his wife Katarina Zrinska née Frankopan, a Croatian poet.
-Later her parents had two daughters, Judita Petronila (1652-1699), and Aurora Veronika (1658-1735), as well as a son, Ivan Antun (1651-1703).
+She was the eldest child of Croatian Ban, Petar Zrinski, and his wife Katarina Zrinska née Frankopan, a Croatian poet.
+Her parents had three other children: two daughters, Judita Petronila (1652-1699), and Aurora Veronika (1658-1735), and a son, Ivan Antun (1651-1703).
 Ilona and her siblings were the last generation of descendants of the once-powerful Zrinski family.

-From her childhood, she was known for her beauty and good education.
-There is little information on her schooling; it is known though that she acquired a high level of knowledge within her family, not only from her father and mother, Croatian writers and erudite persons but from her uncle Nikola VII Zrinski as well.
+From her childhood, she was known for her beauty and education.
+There is little information about her schooling; however, it is known that she acquired a high level of knowledge within her family, not only from her parents, who were Croatian writers and erudite figures but from her uncle, Nikola VII Zrinski.

 Marriages

-On 1 March 1666, she married Francis Rákóczi, with whom she had three children: György, born in 1667, who died in infancy; Julianna, born in 1672; and Ferenc (commonly known as Francis Rákóczi II), born in 1676.
+On 1 March 1666, she married Francis Rákóczi, with whom she had three children: György, born in 1667, who died in infancy; Julianna, born in 1672; and Ferenc, commonly known as Francis Rákóczi II, born in 1676.
 On June 8, 1676, not long after Francis II's birth, the elder Francis died.
-The widowed Ilona requested guardianship of her children and was granted it, against the advice of Emperor Leopold I's advisers and against Francis I's will.
-In this way she also retained control over the vast Rákóczi estates, which included among them the castles of Regéc, Sárospatak, Makovica, and Munkács.
+The widowed Ilona requested and was granted guardianship of her children, despite the advice of Emperor Leopold I's advisers and contrary to Francis I's will.
+In this way, she also retained control over the vast Rákóczi estates, which included the castles of Regéc, Sárospatak, Makovica, and Munkács.
 In 1682 she married Imre Thököly and became an active partner in her second husband's Kuruc uprising against the Habsburgs.

 Defense of Munkács (Palanok) Castle

-After their defeat at the 1683 Battle of Vienna, both the Ottoman forces and Thököly's allied Kuruc fighters had no choice but to retreat, and Thököly quickly lost one Rákóczi castle after another.
-At the end of 1685, the Imperial army surrounded the last remaining stronghold, Munkacs Castle in today's Ukraine.
-Ilona Zrínyi alone defended the castle for three years (1685–1688) against the forces of General Antonio Caraffa.
+After their defeat at the Battle of Vienna in 1683, both the Ottoman forces and Thököly's allied Kuruc fighters were forced to retreat, and Thököly quickly lost one Rákóczi castle after another.
+By the end of 1685, the Imperial army had surrounded the last remaining stronghold, Munkacs Castle, in present day Ukraine.
+Ilona Zrínyi personally defended the castle for three years from 1685 to 1688 against the forces of General Antonio Caraffa.